Ishitakansal/Personal-Projects/README.md

 # Personal-Projects

 This repository contains all the personaL projects I've made so far related to data analysis.
-It consists of Excel Projects, Tableau Projects, SQL Projects, Python/R Projects.
+It consists of Excel Projects, Tableau Projects.

 Excel Projects: Bike sales Analysis, Road accident analysis, E-Commerce Analysis, HR Analytics, IPL Analysis (present in the Excel Projects folder)